splunk/observability-workshop/docs/victorops/integrations/detector.md

 We now need to create a new Detector within SignalFx which will use VictorOps as the target to send alerts to.

-We will use Terraform to create the detector in a similar way to the 'Monitoring as Code' module.

 Shell into your 1st Multipass instance you created in the **Getting Started** module:

 === "Input"